Back to Shows Page

 Gladioli

 Select straight, well-balanced spikes still carrying bottom floret.
 Ideally one third in full flower, one third with buds in colour, and one third in green bud.
-Remove any secondary spikes
+Remove any secondary spikes.

 Roses